starwit/waste-detection/README.md

   use_coco_classes: false
 ```

 To change classes, edit `params.yaml` or re-run `python setup_project.py` and follow the prompts.
-The pipeline will remap labels of imported datasets where a data YAML is present.
+The pipeline will remap labels of imported datasets where a `data.yaml` is present.

 ---